Stellacore/QuadLoco/README.md

 	- Background - dark color (treat like holes in the surround)

-	- Signal - the two background quadrants
+	- Signal - the two background quadrants.
+Defined by edges including

-	- Square Areas (squares) - the four geometric quadrants of the target two of which are defined by the background signal area, and two of which are defined on top of the forground/surround areas that are geometrically symmetric with the background signal squares under a one-quarter turn symmetry.
+		-- edge: radial segments (with one end at center)

+		-- edge: outer segments (perpendicular to the radial edges)

+		-- area: background squares delimited by four edges each

 * Border

-	- Corners - two: defined by outer edge of background quadrant
+	- Corners - two: defined by intersection of adjacent outer edge segments

 		-- Outside Signal Corners

-		-- Inside signal Corners
+		-- Inside Signal Corners (end points of radial edges)

-* Radial edges
+* Edge Relationships

-	- Four of them defined by edges of background/signal quadrants which come close to eh target center.

-	- Opposing edges (the two radial edges that are approximately colinear with each other (albeit oppositely directed)
+	- The four radial edges point toward the vicinity of the center (they do not point exactly at the center because of radiometric effects such as blooming which displace radial edges transversly)

+	- Each radial edge points toward a midside corner.

 	- Adjacent edges (two radial edges that share a quadrant area in common.

+	- Opposite edges are the the two radial edges that are approximately colinear with each other (albeit oppositely directed).

+	- Opposite edges generally exhibit approximately equal and opposite transverse displacements as a function of radiometric effects.
+Therefore, the midline halfway between opposite radial edges very nearly passes through the center.

-* Center - theoreticaly point
+* Center - theoretical point

-	- At mid point of the two inside signal corners

-	- At point which is half-way between each pair of opposing edges

-Notation:

-* Phi: Start angle around bounding circle.
-Defines segement begin point.

-	- Principal values in half open range [-pi,pi)

-* Delta: Different angle added to Phi defines segment end point.

-	- Principal values in half open range [0,2pi)

-* Sample Plane: Sample plane: define in association with 'e12' bivector.

-* Alignment Reference Dir: vector, 'a', associated with positive edge dir

-	- e.g. 'e1' vector
+	- For work here, the center is assumed to be part of the (pixel) data sample (e.g. center is visible in tentative selection window)

+	- For practial purposes the image center can be defined as the point which simultaneously (e.g. in least squares sense) is closest to being colinear with all four radial edges.

-### Image Properties
+### Target Image Properties

-* Finder working with data from a perspective image - specifically
+* A perspective image of the target has theoretically useful properties that include:

-	- homogenous areas remain relatively homogenous
+	- approximately homogenous areas remain relatively homogenous -- variation due to illumination change
-	- there is a reasonable Signal/Noise ratio
-	- the edges are straight lines
+		-- radiometric noise from various sources

+	- under true perspective projection, straight lines map into straight lines.
+For systems that have significant optical distortion either:
-		- if perspective image contains distortion, edgel positions should be corrected.
-TODO/TBD - how/where to do this in design
+		-- algorithms should use corrected pixel coordinate locations -- detection/localization can be performed on a resampled image -- TODO/TBD - how/where to do this in design

-### Algorithm Assumptions

-* Assume a full target is contained within the raster search area

-	- there are at least a few (e.g. 3-5) pixels visible on each radial leg
+	- there is a reasonable Signal/Noise ratio - specifically the variance of the foreground pixels and the variance of the background pixels is small compared with the distinction between background and foreground expected pixel values.

 ## General Approach

-* Define geometry for sampling original raster image
+* Obtain a raster data sample from original image.
+E.g. by cropping pixels from an image, or perhaps by performing a resampling operation to correct for lens distortion.

+	- Assume raster sample provides intensity values.
+Lowest values are associated with the (darker) background signal, and higher values are associated with the (lighter) foreground signal.

+///--- TBD
 * Compute edgel data from source image (keeping track of edge strengths and locations.